walidswefy/cryptocurrency-fun/README.md

 * Coinbase is the first transaction in any block that grants the miner its rewards.

 ### Differences
-* implementation relies on "Hazelcast"; a distributed computing framework where nodes run in a local network.
+* Implementation relies on "Hazelcast"; a distributed computing framework where nodes run in a local network.
 * Hazelcast internally uses Raft consensus protocol for implementing distributed systems.
 * Unconfirmed transactions, potential and confirmed blocks propagate to all miners using distributed publish-subscribe model.
 * The master node manages a voting between all miners to confirm the block.
 * Distributed list manages the public block chain.
 Blocks are replicated between nodes.
 * For simplicity, award amounts are fixed, and wallets have an infinite balances!
 * Wallet addresses are encoded in hexadecimal, whereas Bitcoin uses Base58 for that.
-* Hashing done on concatenated block data, whereas Bitcoin uses Merkle tree for Simple Payment Verification (SPV).

 ## Technology Stack